 10 Best Beaches in Corfu, Greece

-Corfu, Greece is a small island, and as expected, it has tons of beaches!
+Corfu, Greece, is a small island, and as expected, it has tons of beaches!
 The entire perimeter of the island is just beautiful beach after beautiful beach.
-We spent most of our days exploring the coastlines and all the best beaches in Corfu.
+When we visit Corfu, most of our days are spent exploring the coastlines and all the best beaches in Corfu.

-These are the ones I visited and loved the most!
-Spoiler, there are no bad beaches in Corfu.
+These are the beaches I have visited and love the most!
+Spoiler: There are no bad beaches in Corfu.
 Every beach is lovely in its own way, but depending on your preferences, some will be much higher on your list than others.

 Although there are tons of beaches around the island, this is my list of the best beaches in Corfu!